WHO: Written from the perspective of a content writer, Laura, who would describe herself as decently fit

 When you’re climbing, you have to fully focus on the activity to get to the top, which can really take your mind off your worries and let you unwind fully.
 In this aspect I found climbing to be extremely therapeutic.

 Fear of heights.
-I am not scared of heights, but the first time I reached the top on my first route felt a bit scary, especially once I realised how high up I was.
+I am not scared of heights, but the first time I reached the top on my first route felt a bit scary, especially once I realized how high up I was.
 I managed to overcome this fear pretty fast though.

 Every time you complete a route, be it on the belay or auto belay system, you have to let go and let your belay partner or the auto belay system help you descend to the ground.
 This is something a lot of first-timers struggle with initially, myself included.
 Although you know it’s safe, it is counter-intuitive to human nature and our inbuilt survival instinct to simply let go when you’re hanging at such a high height.
 This takes some getting used to.